tjgalvin/wsclean/doc/source/continue_deconvolution.rst

     wsclean -continue -size 1024 1024 -scale 1amin -niter 1000 \
       -auto-threshold 3 -mgain 0.8                             \
       observations.ms

 There are few considerations:

  * The constructed model visibilities need to be stored in the measurement set.
 This implies that ``-mgain`` should be used (see the :doc:`Selfcal instructions <selfcal>` for more info on mgain) in the first run, or you have to manually predict the model image from the first run, before continuing.
 WSClean does not verify whether this assumption holds.
  * As a result, it is not directly possible to use ``-no-update-model-required`` in the first run, because the second run requires the ``MODEL_DATA`` column to be filled.
 If ``-no-update-model-required`` was enabled, or only a model image without the corresponding predicted visibilities is available, it is still possible to continue the run by first :doc:`predicting <prediction>` the model data (using ``wsclean -predict ...``) from the model image before continuing.
  * In a continued run, WSClean expects the model image to be there.
 It also expects it to have its normal name, i.e. something like `prefix-model.fits`.
-This implies that one should use the same ``-name`` option in the first and second run.
-This implies the restored image will be overwritten, so if the first images are of interest they should be copied before the second run.
+For predicts that include a beam while gridding (facet-based or using IDG), the beam-corrected model image is read, with a name such as `prefix-model-pb.fits`.
  * One cannot change the image dimensions, phase center or pixel scale between the first and a continued run.
  * The second run can not include more visibilities than the first run.
 E.g., if selection parameters such as ``-maxuv-l`` are used, the first run should not be more restrictive than the second run, because the ``MODEL_DATA`` column would not be set for those visibilities.